anpham6/chrome-docs/source/index.rst

 NodeJS 14 LTS
 =============

-Optional fail safe dependencies in **E-mc 0.9** are going to be removed when *NodeJS 22* starts development in April 2024.
+Optional fail safe dependencies are going to be removed when *NodeJS 22* starts development in April 2024.
 The code itself will still be ES2020 and will continue to work equivalently when these dependencies are self-installed.

 .. code-block:: bash
   :caption: Minimum 15.4